Scotchester/jellybeans/_posts/2018-03-28-now-and-later-jelly-beans.md

 bubble-gummy thing going on, much like Trolli's two varieties that I've previously reviewed.

-Not a great category for Now and Later
+Not a great category for Now and Later.

 **1 out of 5 beans**